smarthomecircle/smarthomecircle.github.io/data/blog/2023/air-quality-sensor-and-light-sensor-esp32-home-assistant.md

 youtubeLink: "https://www.youtube.com/embed/mDxNwZGAw7k"
 ---

-In this article, we will be looking at how we can connect SGP30 CO2 (Carbon Dioxide) sensor and BH17450 Light sensor to Home Assistant.
+In this article, we will be looking at how we can monitor CO2 (Carbon Dioxide) with SGP30 sensor and add a light sensor BH17450 to Home Assistant.

 <TOCInline toc={props.toc} asDisclosure />